ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 4. `nasadem`: Nasadem [[link](https://lpdaac.usgs.gov/products/nasadem_hgtv001/)]
 5. `glo_90_missing`: these are tiles that are in `glo_90` but not in `glo_30`.
 They are over the countries Armenia and Azerbaijan.
 Used internally to help fill in gaps in coverage of `glo_30`.

- All the tiles are given in lat/lon CRS (i.e. `epsg:4326` or `epsg:4269`).
+ All the tiles are given in lat/lon CRS (i.e. `epsg:4326` for global tiles or `epsg:4269` for USGS tiles in North America).
 A notable omission to the tile sets is the Artic DEM [here](https://www.pgc.umn.edu/data/arcticdem/), which is suitable for DEMs merged at the north pole of the globe due to lat/lon distortion.

  If there are issues with obtaining dem tiles from urls embedded within the geojson tiles (e.g. a `404` error as [here](https://github.com/ACCESS-Cloud-Based-InSAR/dem-stitcher/issues/48)), please see the [Development](#for-development) section below and/or open an issue ticket.